Photonsters/Gaggiuino_35/README.md

 ## How to use
 #### METHOD 1 - Direct load TFT file to to 32G FAT MicrtSD card (it must be the only file on the SD card), insert into Nextion, power on to flash display.
-#### METHOD 2 - Load into Nextion editor, complie, export to 32G FAT flash card, flash display.
+#### METHOD 2 - Load into Nextion editor, complile, export to 32G FAT flash card, flash display.
 - *** Note if errors when trying to open file: Click on file, click View Raw which will download the file, then open the file in Nextion Editor.
 - In Nextion editor, click the "Device ID" in the top menu bar, select your Device.
 - 2.4", 2.8", 3.5": Select "Display" and choose rotation: standard rotation 90; select 270 for Robert Silvers 3.5" bezel.
 - 4.3": Select "Display" and choose rotation of 0 degrees or 180 degrees depending on bezel being used.
+- Compile.
 - Then select FILE/TFT OUTPUT and save to a microSD card to flash the display.

 ## NEXTION 2.4" and 2.8" VERSION HISTORY ####